 Although the city grew to prominence as a major port in the Roman Empire, it was founded by the Greeks, according to legend by the hero Diomedes, with the name ‘Brentesion’ which means ‘Deer’s Head’, referring to the shape of the natural harbour that has defined the city’s history.
 In parts of the harbour area there have been discoveries showing Bronze Age settlement; the harbour was used by the Mesappii for trading links to the Greeks and other peoples across the Adriatic.
 The great Roman road Via Appia terminated at Brindisi.

 After the fall of the Roman Empire Brindisi was sacked by the Goths but re-emerged under Byzantine rule, which continued until the invasion of the Normans in the 11th Century.
-In the 13th Century Frederick II had a significant influence on the city, before the Angevine, Aragonese, Venetians, Spanish, Austrians and Bourbons ruled the city.
+In the 13th Century Frederick II had a significant influence on the city, before the Angevins, Aragonese, Venetians, Spanish, Austrians and Bourbons ruled the city.
 It was heavily bombed by Allied forces in the Second World war.
 In the wake of the Italian Government’s armistice with the Allied Forces, Brindisi officially became the capital of Italy from September 1943 until February 1944, when the King of Italy, Vittorio Emanuele III and his wife settled here after fleeing Rome in fear of repercussions from the German army there.

 The city has two castles: the Castello Alfonsino, or ‘di Mare’, built by the Aragonese in 1445 as a military base on an island which can be seen from the waterfront; and Castello Svevo, or ‘di Terra’, built by Frederick II as a fortified residence.
-Castello Svevo had its defenses expanded over the years with the addition of cylindrical towers, before being used as a prison in the 1800s and subsequently as a naval base (this is still its main use although group tours can be arranged by appointment) - it dominates one end of the waterfront, and usually has one or two warships anchored alongside.
+Castello Svevo had its defences expanded over the years with the addition of cylindrical towers, before being used as a prison in the 1800s and subsequently as a naval base (this is still its main use although group tours can be arranged by appointment) - it dominates one end of the waterfront, and usually has one or two warships anchored alongside.

-This section of the waterfront, Viale Regina Margherita, overlooks the inner harbour, now a marina.
+The main section of the waterfront, Viale Regina Margherita, overlooks the inner harbour, now largely a marina.
 You can see the Castello Alfonsino outside the harbour area, and also look across to the war memorial for Italian sailors built in 1933; this has a viewing area at the top.
 If you want to get to the far side of the harbour, there is a little ferry which will take you - details of this are given below.

 The key site to visit on the waterfront is the flight of steps (la Scalinata Virgilio) leading up to the two Roman columns, which reputedly marked the end of the 350 mile Appian way from Rome.
 Only one remains complete.
-The other fell into ruin and was given (among much controversy, which still lingers!) to Lecce as a present to its Bishop Oronzo, in appreciation of his saving Brindisi from the plague - it can be seen in Piazza Sant' Oronzo in Lecce.
+The other fell into ruin and was given (among much controversy, which still lingers!) to Lecce as a present in appreciation of its Bishop Oronzo for saving Brindisi from the plague - it can be seen in Piazza Sant' Oronzo in Lecce.
 Near the steps the poet Virgil died in 19AD, so Virgil is indelibly associated with Brindisi..

 The other key waterfront site is Betty ristorante, pizzeria, caffe, pasticceria, geletaria, bar etc, which seems to have taken over the whole middle section of Via Regina Margherita.
-A great spot for a stop, good food and drink, and as likely as not some live music.
+A great spot for a stop, reasonable food and drink, and as likely as not some live music.
 (There are better and cheaper options for food and drink available away from the waterfront however).

-Between the old town and Corso Garibaldi, a large and uncompromising modern building is the Teatro Verdi, Brindisi's main concert venue.
+Between the old town and Corso Garibaldi, a large modern building is the Teatro Verdi, Brindisi's main concert venue.
 This was constructed in the San Pietro degli Schiavoni district on top of extensive uncovered remains of the Roman city, now preserved in a dimly lit basement surrounded by a walkway and explanatory boards.